 But if the thought of six months of jacked-up energy bills sends you hurtling into a polar vortex of depression, stop and take a deep breath…

 We’ve got several ways you can fight back against rising prices!

 RELATED: Georgia natural gas guide

-The U.S. Energy Information Administration (EIA) is out with its latest Winter Fuels Outlook.
+The U.S. Energy Information Administration (EIA) is out with its latest Short Term Energy Outlook.

-Fortunately, there are a few ways you can consider lowering your winter energy bill.
+But no matter what the weather does, there are a few ways you can lower your winter energy bill.

 Residents of more than two dozen states are free to shop around for the best natural gas or electricity rates because their energy markets have been deregulated.

 If you see your state on the map below, contact your state’s Public Service Commission.
 They’ll have published monthly energy prices from all the providers.